Frequently Asked Questions (National Health Insurance)

 Medical Expenses

-It is 30% of the health insurance applicable portion.
-However, for children before compulsory education, it is 20%, and for those over 70 years old, it will be the burden ratio stated on the Older Adults Health Insurance Card.
+It is 30% of the portion covered by health insurance.
+However, for children before compulsory education, it is 20%, and for those aged 70 and over, the burden ratio stated in the certificate of eligibility or the notice of qualification information applies.

 In addition to the insurance-covered portion, there may be out-of-pocket expenses (such as document fees and extra bed charges).
 Out-of-pocket expenses are not eligible for high-cost medical care benefits.